 Third, productivity is an outcome that is easily monetized, which therefore makes it relatively straightforward to calculate its cost to society and to include it in cost–benefit analyses of air quality policies.
 Quantifying the full range of effects that pollution causes is essential for the setting of optimal environmental policy.
 Whereas measuring the benefits from various health outcomes involves controversial assumptions, such as monetizing the discomfort caused by illness, productivity effects can be quantified directly as the loss in worker earnings.

 This article reviews the small, but growing, literature that relates air pollution to worker productivity.
 There are significant empirical challenges involved in this field of study, namely the paucity of high-quality data on worker productivity and concerns about the non-random assignment of pollution exposure.
-Given these concerns, only a handful of reliable studies are available, all of which tend to focus on narrow contexts where such data exist.
+Given these concerns, only a handful of reliable studies are available, with evidence in contexts where such data or empirical strategies to address non-random pollution assignment exist.
 Nonetheless, taken together, the results tell a consistent story: increases in air pollution reduce worker productivity, even at levels of pollution generally considered to be safe.
-This finding holds across a range of different contexts, from agricultural and manufacturing workers in California to the service sector in China.
+This finding holds across a range of different contexts, from workers accomplishing simple manual tasks to more complex jobs involving higher-order cognitive processes.